jake-stewart/lazier.nvim/README.md

         -- whether plugins should be included in the bytecode -- compiled bundle. this will make your startup slower. bundle_plugins = false

+        -- whether to automatically generate lazy loading config -- by identifying the mappings set when the plugin loads generate_lazy_mappings = true
     },

     -- your usual lazy.nvim config goes here